 Council maintenance requirements

 Precedent states that any local authority highways departments should (in most cases) inspect every section of their roads and footpaths once every 6 months.
 An inspector should record the roads and pavements that they have inspected and the local authority should hold a record of the inspections that they have carried out.
 If when defending a claim for slip and trip personal injury compensation, a highways department can provide a report that shows that they inspected the area where a claimant was injured within the last 6 months and no defect was found, it is most likely that the claimant will not succeed with their claim.
 Whilst this will see a claimant not win any compensation, they will not face any costs.

 However, just because a council provide an inspection report, it doesn’t mean that they won’t be held liable.
 In some cases, courts have found that the inspection regime of a local authority was inadequate.
 For example, in one instance a court Judge hearing a claim for compensation against a local authority was of the opinion that the inspection was inadequate and although they had checked the pavements, they hadn’t done so thoroughly and were therefore liable for the claim that they faced.
 This was because the inspection was a simple drive by inspection of the streets and estates, rather than an on foot walk through.
 On some streets, a drive by inspection may be adequate, but on others a hazardous section of footpath could be obstructed from view if it was not walked.
 Of course, the local authority welcome reports of dangerous and broken footpaths and can act on such reports.
 Although it has been reported that there is a backlog of pothole repairs, the onus to repair a defect quickly is still there.

-We understand that it is hard to know if you whether you have a valid claim for tripping accident compensation and with this in mind, why not contact us to discuss your situation.
-We have years of experience in working on such claims and expert solicitors with a fantastic track record of winning claims for tripping accident victims.
-Contact us and make your claim today.
+We understand that it is hard to know if you whether you have a valid claim for tripping accident compensation and with this in mind, why not contact us to discuss your situation or leave a question below?
+We have years of experience in working on such claims and expert solicitors with a fantastic track record.